DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 You can pass the [path to a JavaScript file](common-concepts/inject-scripts-into-tested-pages.md#inject-a-javascript-file) or the [module name](common-concepts/inject-scripts-into-tested-pages.md#inject-a-module).

+> Relative paths resolve from the current working directory.

 Use the [fixture.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) and [test.clientScripts](../test-api/test-code-structure.md#inject-scripts-into-tested-pages) methods in test code to inject scripts for an individual fixture or test.

 You can also add scripts to individual pages.
 Use the following methods and options to do this: